Matching Drivers to Riders: A Two-stage Robust Approach: General Model of Uncertainty Without Surplus

-In this section, we consider TSRMB under the implicit description of scenarios $\mathcal{S} = \{ S \subset R_2 \ \mbox{s.t.} \ |S| \leq k \}$.
-This uncertainty model is widely used, however, it poses a challenge because the number of scenarios can be exponential.
-Therefore, even computing the worst case second stage cost, for a given first stage solution, might not be possible in polynomial time and we can no longer assume that we can guess $OPT_2$.
-We can show that the worst case occurs at scenarios of size exactly $k$, and hence we will focus on the implicit model of uncertainty where $S \subset R_2$ and $ |S| = k$.
-Our analysis for this model of uncertainty will depend on the balance between supply (drivers) and demand (riders).
-In particular, we introduce the notion of surplus $l$ defined as the excess in the number of available drivers for matching first-stage riders and a second-stage scenario:
+In this section, we consider TSRMB under a general model of uncertainty.
+The uncertainty model may be implicit or explicit, and we denote the uncertainty set by $\mathcal{S}$.
+Our analysis in subsequent sections depends on the balance between supply (drivers) and demand (riders).
+Specifically, we introduce the notion of surplus $\ell$, defined as the excess in the number of available drivers for matching both first-stage riders and a second-stage scenario with the maximum size, i.e.,

-As a warm-up, we start by studying the case of no surplus ($\ell=0$).
-Then, we address the more general case with a small surplus of drivers.
-We end this section by examining the case of scenarios with a single rider $(k=1)$ and arbitrary surplus.